 There are a lot of symptoms connected to PTSD.
 It is not uncommon for individuals with PTSD to fight insomnia.
 They may have flashbacks or nightmares.
 This, in turn, may lead to angry outbursts, or it may be hard for them to focus or concentrate.
 PTSD has also been linked to physical symptoms.
 If a person cannot sleep and if they are constantly on edge, they’re going to be physically fatigued.
 The stress can lead to gastrointestinal problems.
 Physical pain may be one of the ways that the disorder exhibits itself.
 Anyone battling with any of the symptoms associated with PTSD may benefit from EMDR therapy at our office.

 Before a person is diagnosed with PTSD, they must have experienced trauma in their life.
 What’s interesting is that researchers now understand that it’s not just major life trauma that can cause a person to develop PTSD.
 Some people have experienced what most would consider relatively less dramatic traumas, yet these can cause even more drastic symptoms of PTSD.
 Some of these experiences are hateful experiences at school, with parents or with peers.

 EMDR therapy is designed to help individuals address problems that are unprocessed.
-It is designed to help people address memories from their past right now.
+EMDR Therapy for PTSD is designed to help people address memories from their past right now.
 The goal is to leave a person feeling satisfied in their personal and professional life.
 It is designed to leave them in a place where they can develop a good support system without being troubled by disturbing thoughts or emotions.

-If you think EMDR therapy could work for you or a loved one, make an appointment at Cady Wellness Institute in Newburgh, IN.
+If you think EMDR therapy could work for you or a loved one, make an appointment at Cady Wellness Institute led by Dr. Cady in Newburgh, IN.
 Contact us today to schedule a consultation to learn more about EMDR therapy.